 5. Innisfree Green Tea Sleeping Pack

-The one I have is the sample sized version which comes in a convenient to use tube form whereas the full sized product comes in a tub which needs the use of a spatula.
-Just like the other green tea products, this too is heavily scented.
+Fragrance: Just like the other green tea range products, this is heavily scented too.
 The scent is refreshing but certainly strong for sensitive noses.

 8. Innisfree Super Volcanic Pore Clay Mask

 Product Type: Innisfree Super Volcanic Pore Clay Mask is a clarifying clay mask that deeply cleanses the pores and reveals brighter skin.

 Suitable For: Oily Skin Types.
 Dry Skin Types can try this too.